 Is your cooling unit on its last leg?
 It may be time for a replacement.
 Obviously, to get an estimate for your specific home and the type of unit you will need, you will want to get one or more quotes from local HVAC companies However, on average if you are replacing a unit without installing new ductwork, you may be paying from $3,350 to $5,900, according to 2020 averages posted by HomeGuide.
 If your replacement requires the installation of new ductwork as well, you may be seeing a price tag from $5,900 to $8,900.

 It’s important to remember when having a new unit installed that your main goal is not necessarily to find the cheapest one out there.
 For example, a high-efficiency system will cost you more upfront, but you’ll be paying less in your monthly bills in the long run.
 Also, simply opting for the cheapest option could mean your new unit won’t last as long and will have to be replaced sooner.
-Talk through your options with your HVAC contractor and make sure you are making the best choice for your home and your family.
+Talk through your options with your trusted HVAC company and make sure you are making the best choice for your home and your family.

 Be sure you’re also looking into all the available rebates in your area.
 This is an excellent way to save some money while getting a unit that will offer high efficiency.
 To see the rebates you could qualify for if you live in or near Longmont, visit https://efficiencyworks.org/homes/rebates/.